 As luck would have it, one of the young guys playing for a visiting team the son of a former opponent.
 The kid realized I was about his dad’s age and asked if I remembered him, which I did.
 We chatted a bit before going our separate ways.
 Meeting him, remembering his dad, and seeing some guys I had not seen in years stared me on a stroll down memory lane.

 Rugby found me in 1974.
 That may seem like the dark ages to some, but it was not that long ago for me.
 I say rugby found me because that is what happened.
-Like most people in Texas, I had never heard of rugby.
-Then a friend asked me if I’d like to join the North Texas State University Rugby Club*.
-(Now the Denton Rugby Football Club**)
+Like most people in Texas, rugby was a foreign word to me.
+Then a friend asked me if I’d like to join the North Texas State University Rugby Club.[i]

 Ruggers like to say rugby is a ruffian’s sport played by gentlemen.
 We usually say that when contrasting ourselves with soccer, which is known as a gentleman’s sport played by ruffians.
 I cannot vouch for the disparaging remarks about soccer.
 I can attest to the validity of the claim about rugby, especially if you have a slightly loose definition of a gentleman.